scale-lab/ARBench/README.md

 ### Augmented Object Recognition
 Uses machine learning to identify objects in the scene then uses ARCore to label each object.

+### Augmented Object Generation
+Allows for placement and manipulation of 3D models on detected AR plane surfaces.

 ### Camera Translator
 Detects text from the live camera feed when tapped then translates the text to Spanish and displays the translated text over the screen.

-### HelloAr
-Allows for placement and manipulation of 3D models on detected AR plane surfaces.

-### Benchmark app
-Runs a series of benchmarks on the apps above and outputs the results.